 - Add a title and content for the announcement.
 You can also add links, files, and images.

-- If you like, you can delay the posting of your announcement.
-This allows you to schedule the announcement for a future date.
+- If you like, you can delay the posting of your announcement to schedule it for a future date.

 - Click Save.
-Unless you are delaying, your announcement will immediately be posted for students.
+Unless you are delaying, your announcement will immediately be posted in the course.

 Send weekly announcements to maintain a regular teaching presence in the course and remind students of the focus and expectations for the week.